ets-labs/python-dependency-injector/docs/tutorials/flask.rst

 Ok, we have the view.

-Now let's create the main part of our application - the container.
+Now let's create a container.
 Container will keep all of the application components and their dependencies.
-First two providers we need to add are the ``Flask`` application provider and the view provider.

-Put next into the ``containers.py``:
+Edit ``containers.py``:

 .. code-block:: python

-   """Application containers module."""
+   """Containers module."""

-   from dependency_injector import containers from dependency_injector.ext import flask from flask import Flask
+   from dependency_injector import containers

-   from . import views

-   class ApplicationContainer(containers.DeclarativeContainer):
+   class Container(containers.DeclarativeContainer):
-       """Application container."""

-       app = flask.Application(Flask, __name__)

-       index_view = flask.View(views.index)
+       ...

+Container is empty for now.
+We will add the providers in the following sections.

-Finally we need to create the Flask application factory.
+Finally we need to create Flask application factory.
+It will create and configure container and Flask application.
 It is traditionally called ``create_app()``.
-It will create the container.
-Then it will use the container to create the Flask application.
-Last step is to configure the routing - we will assign ``index_view`` from the container to handle user requests to the root ``/`` of our web application.
+We will assign ``index`` view to handle user requests to the root ``/`` of our web application.

 Put next into the ``application.py``: